 While paying off a mortgage early does have a lot of positives, there are also a couple of downsides and risks to consider.

 By paying off your mortgage early, you may be dipping into your cash reserves or emergency fund and find yourself even more cash poor.
 If an emergency arises and have little to no cash reserves to pay for the emergency, you could end up taking on additional—and more expensive—debt through other loans.

 Should You Keep Your Emergency Fund in a Separate Bank Account?

 It may be tempting to pay down your mortgage with a lump sum of cash, but you should first take into consideration the opportunity costs associated with draining your cash reserves.
 The money used to pay down a mortgage early might have grown in value through other investments.

 Whether it's starting a business, investing in someone else's business venture, stocks, commodities or other investments, the potential payoff could be worth more than what was saved by paying down a mortgage.
 However, as with all investments, there is no guarantee.

 Is Paying Off Your Mortgage Early Worth It?

-Whether or not paying a mortgage off early will depend on one’s financial situation, and it’s always a good idea to consult a financial advisor first.
+Whether or not you decide to pay off a mortgage early depends on your financial situation, and it's always a good idea to consult a financial advisor first.

-This would depend on what is more important to you and what stage of the mortgage you are in.
-If you are at the beginning of the loan and far from retirement, it can make sense to pay a little extra so you can pay less in interest.
+This depends on what is more important to you and what stage of the mortgage you're in.
+If you're at the beginning of the loan and far from retirement, it might make sense to pay a little extra so you can pay less in interest.
 But if you are close to retirement and nearing the end of your mortgage, you may gain more benefits from focusing on saving for retirement instead.